lolyu/sonic-mgmt/docs/testbed/README.testbed.testbedv2.phase#1.md

   * dataset in file:
     * `sonic_<lab_name>_devices.csv`
     * `sonic_<lab_name>_links.csv`
-  * operations:
-    * current `conn_graph_facts` ops:
-      * get host device info
-      * get host connection info
-      * get assigned vlans info
-        * vlan ids
-        * vlan ids list
-        * peer port mode
-        * peer vlan ids
-        * peer vlan ids list
 * connection db schema:
   * `LAB_CONNECTION_GRAPH_VERSIONS`:
-    * zset of md5sum values of connection graph files
+    * zset of md5sum values of connection graph files used to provision the database
-      * scores are the timestamps of md5sum values to ensure they are chronological
+      * scores are the timestamps when md5sum values are added, to ensure they are chronological
       * with the last one in zset are the current-in-use connection graph md5sum value and its added timestamp
     * users that wish to provision the db will check to see if the md5sum value of connection graph file is in `LAB_CONNECTION_GRAPH_VERSIONS`
       * if `yes`, stop provision
         * prevent users with dated connection graph file try to provision the db.
       * if `no`, try to provision and add the md5sum value to `LAB_CONNECTION_GRAPH_VERSIONS` with current time as score.
-    * server daemon will trim `LAB_CONNECTION_GRAPH_VERSIONS` to keep most-recent 100 md5sum values.
+        * it will also trim `LAB_CONNECTION_GRAPH_VERSIONS` to keep most-recent 20 md5sum values.
   * `LAB_META`
     * `ServerState`:
       * `active`